Symmetry Sectors in Chord Space and Relational Holography in the DSSYK

-To gauge a given symmetry in a general quantum system, we apply a set of constraints $\qty{\hat{\varphi}_j}$, where the states that solve the constraints are annihilated, which is then used to build the physical Hilbert space, denoted $\mH_{\rm phys}$.
+where $\alpha_i$ are constants, and $\qty{\hat{\varphi}_j}$ are a set of generators that annihilate states, which are then used to build the gauged Hilbert space, denoted $\mH_{\rm phys}$.
 This means

-The additional states in the unconstrained Hilbert space that do not obey (\ref{eq:symmetries general2}) have to be modded out to build the Hilbert space above.
-One can also construct \emph{observables} within the theory, i.e. maps between physical within the same Hilbert space ${\mathcal{H}}_{\rm phys}$.
+The additional states in the original Hilbert space that do not obey (\ref{eq:symmetries general2}) have to be modded out to build the Hilbert space above.
+One can also construct \emph{observables} within the theory, i.e. maps between physical states within the same Hilbert space ${\mathcal{H}}_{\rm phys}$.
 These have to commute with all the constraints above,

 The discussion above can be implemented in the boundary or bulk theories.
 In the latter case, we interpret the chord Hilbert space of the DSSYK model (denoted $\mathcal{H}_m$, see (\ref{eq:Fock space with matter}) below), as the corresponding bulk Hilbert space according to the boundary-to-bulk map in \cite{Lin:2022rbf}.
 In terms of Dirac quantization \cite{dirac2013lectures}, this eliminates the ambiguity of how to define the linear space where $\hat{\varphi}_i$ act.
-Moreover, since we work with a dual boundary description, with an explicit Hamiltonian, this also eliminates the operator ordering ambiguity in the canonical quantization of the bulk theory, since we can act with the constraints to generate the bulk physical Hilbert space that reproduces the chord diagram Hamiltonian in \eqref{eq:two-sided new}.
-The constraints as generators of (gauge or global) symmetry groups depending on whether the constraint is \emph{first}- or \emph{second-class} in Dirac's classification \cite{dirac2013lectures}.
+Moreover, since we work with a dual boundary description, with an explicit Hamiltonian, this also eliminates the operator ordering ambiguity in the canonical quantization of the bulk theory, since we can act with the constraints to generate the bulk physical Hilbert space that reproduces the chord diagram Hamiltonian.

+The constraints are generators of (gauge or global) symmetry groups depending on whether they are \emph{first}- or \emph{second-class} in Dirac's classification \cite{dirac2013lectures}.
 First-class (generating gauge symmetries) means that all the constraints commute with each other, i.e.

 Meanwhile, second-class corresponds to anything that is not first-class.